phenotypic/MTT-Assay-Analyser/README.md

 The script will analyse and graph data from multiple 96 well plates from an MTT assay.

 The MTT assay measures the viability of a group of cells following treatment by a number of drugs.
 Metabolically active cells after treatment will convert MTT (yellow) to Formazan (purple) via NADPH oxidoreductase enzymes, so the efficay of the drug can be quantified by measuring absorbance at 560nm using a spectrophotometer.
+I.e. less purple means less living cells, so drug is more effective at killing cells.

 ![MTT](https://upload.wikimedia.org/wikipedia/commons/thumb/d/de/MTT_reaction.png/1600px-MTT_reaction.png)